T0nd0Tara/qux/README.md

 };
 ```

+If multiple defer statements apear in the same scope, They will be executed as a stack (FILO)

 ## Compilation Time Statements
 every command that run in the compilation has a `#` infront of it
 here's a list of all of them
 ```
 #include file_name; // assures the exported variables of the file, are seen from this one
-namespace_name :: #include file_name; // same as the previous, but inside a local namespace
+namespace_name :: #include file_name; // same as the previous, but inside a local struct

 #extract struct_name; // unpacks all of the struct_name's variables where it's put